bricaud/personal-blog/_posts/2020-04-09-Tracking-fake-news-hackathlon-summary.md

 The first fact to notice is that this network is not made of isolated clusters.
 There are different communities (at least the 3: diffusing controversies, neutral and scientific info) but there is no clear separation between them.
 Users do not really isolate from each other, and regular news are diffused by all, even by extremists or conspiracists.
 This is shown by the fact that established institutions such as WHO and CDC as well as regular news, the NY Times, Washington Post or CNN are situated at the centre of the graph (light green area).
 This is unusual as conspiracists are often isolated from the rest and form (mis)information bubbles.

 A closer look reveals regions in the network that have different topics.
 They are situated at the periphery.
 These regions are indicated on the figure by coloured circles.
 Some parts focus on the events of specific countries or areas (the UK on top, India on the right and New York at the bottom).
 Other regions are distinguished by their orientation.
 A region in light red concentrates several accounts sharing controversies.
 We can see the account of the US president in this region as they often refer to him.

+An [interactive version](http://miz.space/lauzhack/reddit-retweet/) is available where the graph can be explorer in more details.

 ## Word cloud